International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use: Structure

-The ICH Assembly brings together all Members and Observers of the ICH Association as the overarching governing body of ICH.
-It adopts decisions in particular on matters such as on the adoption of ICH Guidelines, admission of new Members and Observers, and the ICH Association’s work plans and budget.
-Member representatives appointed to the Assembly are supported by ICH Coordinators who represent each Member to the ICH Secretariat on a daily basis.
+The ICH assembly brings together all members and observers of the ICH association as the overarching governing body of ICH.
+It adopts decisions in particular on matters such as on the adoption of ICH guidelines, admission of new members and observers, and the ICH association's work plans and budget.
+Member representatives appointed to the assembly are supported by ICH coordinators who represent each member to the ICH secretariat on a daily basis.

-The ICH Management Committee (MC) is the body that oversees operational aspects of ICH on behalf of all Members, including administrative and financial matters and oversight of the Working Groups (WGs).
+The ICH Management Committee (MC) is the body that oversees operational aspects of ICH on behalf of all members, including administrative and financial matters and oversight of the working groups (WGs).

-The MedDRA Management Committee (MC) has responsibility for direction of MedDRA, ICH’s standardised medical terminology.
+The MedDRA Management Committee (MC) is responsible for direction of MedDRA, ICH's standardised medical terminology.
 The MedDRA MC has the role of managing, supporting, and facilitating the maintenance, development, and dissemination of MedDRA.

-The ICH Secretariat is responsible for day-to-day management of ICH, coordinating ICH activities as well as providing support to the Assembly, the MC and Working Groups.
-The ICH Secretariat also provides support for the MedDRA MC.
-The ICH Secretariat is located in Geneva, Switzerland.
+The ICH secretariat is responsible for day-to-day management of ICH, coordinating ICH activities as well as providing support to the assembly, the MC and working groups.
+The ICH secretariat also provides support for the MedDRA MC.
+The ICH secretariat is located in Geneva, Switzerland.

-The ICH WGs are established by the Assembly when a new technical topic is accepted for harmonisation, and are charged with developing a harmonised guideline that meets the objectives outlined in the Concept Paper and Business Plan.
+The ICH WGs are established by the assembly when a new technical topic is accepted for harmonisation, and are charged with developing a harmonised guideline that meets the objectives outlined in the concept paper and business plan.
 Face-to-face meetings of the WG will normally only take place during the biannual ICH meetings.
-Interim reports are made at each meeting of the Assembly and made publicly available on the ICH website.
+Interim reports are made at each meeting of the assembly and made publicly available on the ICH website.